Adibkzi/California-House-Analysis/README.md

-# 🏡 California House Price Prediction 📈
+# 🏡 California House Analysis Prediction 📈

 I am excited to share with you the incredible journey of my California House Price Prediction project! <br><br>
 🌟 In this data science endeavor, my aimed  was to estimate house prices in California accurately.
 Let's break down what I did: